This topic is about our legacy Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

 REQUIRED

-This value authorizes a Satellite to communicate with the platform for span reporting.
+This value authorizes a Microsatellite to communicate with the platform for span reporting.
 You can find or generate your Satellite key here.
 Copy and paste the key as the value for this parameter.
 Satellite keys expire after one year.
 You’ll need to replace this value when you generate a new one.

 Start tabs